mortezanjfi/persianyup/README.md

 # Options

-- you can choose each validate string that you want ()
+- you can choose each validate you want

 # Dependencies